 Granny Smith apples, Braeburn, or Pink Lady are some easy-to-find tart apples that will make great homemade unsweetened applesauce.

-Our easy and healthy homemade unsweetened applesauce recipe is perfect for those who like more tart flavors since we use lemon juice and optionally a dash of apple cider vinegar.
+Our easy and healthy homemade applesauce recipe is perfect for those who like more tart flavors since we use lemon juice and optionally a dash of apple cider vinegar.